NuwanJ/CO326-project/docs/setup.md

 1. Connect the machine into PC
 2. Identify the COM port number, using device manager or any other application
 3. Run the following command.
-(Change the port COMX with the port number you obtained in step 3)
+(Change the port COMX with the port number you obtained in step 2)

 ```
-npm start COM4
+npm start COMX
 ```

 ## View controller software